DDudka9/freeda/docs/source/usage.rst

 	.. image:: /_images/GUI_events_RETRO.png

     *We urge manual verification of the raw alignment of that specific contig to ensure that the contig contains a retro-duplication (see below).
-"RETRO_score" is a ratio of exons that are likely retro-duplicated and likely syntenic exons.
-However, if no potentially syntenic exons are found in the contig, even a single exon flagged as possibly "RETRO" raises "RETRO_score" to a maximum (100).
+"RETRO_score" is a ratio of exons that are potentially retro-duplicated and syntenic exons.
+However, if no potential exons are found in the contig, even a single exon flagged as possibly "RETRO" raises "RETRO_score" to a maximum (100).
 "RETRO_score" is always enabled.*

-**Exon calling - this contig is does not have the last two syntenic exons expected**
+**Exon calling - this contig does not have the last two syntenic exons expected**

 	.. image:: /_images/GUI_events_syntenic_5prime.png